keinlika/STM32-Display-Interface-Project/README.md

 ---

-## Notes
-This project documentation was adapted from a template originally created for ECEN 260 during the Spring 2023 semester.
-Usage of this documentation for other semesters is not permitted and may constitute academic dishonesty.

----

 ## Conclusion
 This project provided hands-on experience with SPI and I2C communication protocols while exploring the use of both graphical and character LCDs.
 It also serves as a preparatory step for the final project.